jazzz/logos-keyboard/README.md

 ## Security Warnings

-MacOS treats all 3rd party Key layouts as potential key loggers and displays the following warning regardless of security implications.
+MacOS treats all 3rd party keylayouts as potential key loggers and displays the following warning regardless of security implications.

 ![alt text](.github/images/warning.png)

 The keylayout bundles used in this project contain only XML files which map, keycodes to characters.
 No code is executed or included in the bundle.
-There is no possible way for developers to access any of your data.
+Despiye warnings, developers cannot access any of your data.

 Installers and bundles are deterministic and reproducible.
 Building locally or downloading the installers will generate the exact same artifacts.